rubyist/lockfile/README.md

   - 2: relative to the end of the file
 - offset: The offset, in bytes, from whence
 - len: The number of bytes to lock

-### Releasing locks

-The `Unlock()` function will release a lock.
-Closing a file or exiting the process will also release any locks held on the file.

 ## Bugs and Issues